 It’s now a known fact that you have less than 10 seconds to grab a potential prospect’s attention when they land on your website, see your ad, read your packaging or read your email.
-That’s a shorter span than a goldfish.
+That’s a shorter attention span than a goldfish.

 - A user will only read 28% of your text on your website before leaving!